bc-anaisabel/meta_analysis_climate_restor/README.md

 ### No clear patterns for drought and soil nutrients

-For the recovery metrics referring to soil characteristics (in this case nitrogen and other soil nutrients) some of the results were less clear as the data were more dispersed.
+For the recovery metrics referring to soil attributes (in this case nitrogen and other soil nutrients) some of the results were less clear as the data were more dispersed.
 I found weak associations of general dryness and increasing recovery of soil nitrogen and other nutrients (Figure 7).
 For the anomalies it was similar, it appears that wetter conditions associated with less recovery, weakly for  nitrogen but more clearly for other nutrients (Figure 8).
-Contrastingly to all other recovery metrics there was a strong association between drought trends and lack of soil nitrogen recovery (Figure 9).
+Also contrastingly to all other recovery metrics, there was a strong association between climate trends for drought and lack of soil nitrogen recovery (Figure 9).

 <p align="center">
   <img src="output/CMI_normal_nit_nut.png" width="800">